Holy Cross of Davao College

-The Holy Cross of Davao College (HCDC) is a Catholic private basic and higher education institution run by the Archdiocese of Davao in Davao City, Philippines.
+Holy Cross of Davao College (HCDC) is a Catholic private basic and higher education institution run by the Archdiocese of Davao in Davao City, Philippines.
 It was founded by the Congregation of the Religious of the Virgin Mary Sisters in 1951 and taken over by the Foreign Mission Society of Quebec (PME Fathers) in 1956.
 In 1978 the school was handed over to the Archdiocese of Davao.
 It is located in Davao City, Davao del Sur, Philippines.

 It is currently divided into six units: the School of Humanities, Social Sciences and Communication, the School of Teacher Education, the School of Business and Management Education, the College of Engineering and Technology, the College of Maritime Education, and the College of Criminal Justice Education.
 It also runs grade school and high school units.

 HCDC has three campuses, the Main Campus at Sta.
 Ana Avenue (which houses the Undergraduate, Graduate and Technical and Vocational Courses) and the JP.
 Laurel Avenue Campus (elementary and high school) - all located in the center of Davao City.
 The other one is located at Camudmud, Babak Island, Samal, which caters undergraduate programs only.
 HCDC also engages itself and the students into Community Extension Services.